mnr/writing-wip/Do-Ye0n_lives_on.md

 ------------------------------------------------------------------------

-"Get up," Aishwarya says.
+"Get up," Aishwarya says, selecting a business saree from her closet.
 "We need to get into the office.
 I've got recruitment quotas that won't be satisfied hanging out here.
 And as I recall, you have a meeting with your lawyer, Steve.
 Miss it and you're going to fade into an underdog in the betting pool."

 Do-Ye0n puts a pillow over his head, but Aishwarya pulls it away and throws it to the corner of the room.
 "Nobody cares if I'm convicted," he says.
 "I'm not going to serve time, Fairwell is going to pay the settlement, my lawyer gets paid either way."